One Day Trip to Bath from London

 Royal Crescent

-Designed by an English architect John Wood, the Royal Crescent is a row of 30 terraced houses in Bath city.
-With Georgian Architecture, these houses were built between 1767 and 1774.
+Crafted by the English architect John Wood, the Royal Crescent is an elegant row of 30 terraced houses in Bath City.
+These houses, showcasing Georgian architecture, were constructed between 1767 and 1774.

 Jane Austen Centre

-One of the interesting things to find in Bath is the Jane Austen Centre which is an art and gift shop located in the centre of Bath.
-You can take a guided walk to learn about the life of the well known English novelist Jane Austen and see the exhibition.
+A fascinating discovery in Bath is the Jane Austen Centre, situated at the city’s heart and serving as an art and gift shop.
+Engage in a guided walk to delve into the life of the renowned English novelist Jane Austen and explore the exhibition on-site.

 Museum of Bath Architecture